-The Regulated Health Professions Act, 1991 requires the College to establish and administer a QA Program that assists nurses in maintaining competence and continually evaluating their practice.
-The College’s QA Program consists of three components: Self-Assessment, Practice Assessment and Peer Assessment.
+The Regulated Health Professions Act, 1991 requires CNO to establish and administer a QA Program that assists nurses in maintaining competence and continually evaluating their practice.
+CNO’s QA Program consists of three components:

 What is Self-Assessment?

-All nurses registered in the General and Extended Classes are required to complete Self-Assessment every year.
-Each year, nurses registered in these classes must:
+All nurses registered in the General and Extended classes are required to complete Self-Assessment.
+Each year, they must:

 - reflect on their practice